thisisqubika/rusen/README.md

 The Ruby Simple Exception Notification (a.k.a Rusen) gem provides a simple way for login and sending errors in any ruby application.

-The email includes information about the current request, session, and environment, and also gives a backtrace of the exception.
+The notification includes information about the current request, session, and environment, and also gives a backtrace of the exception.

 Installation
 ---